 There was no animal there.
 In fact, there wasn’t anything at all.

 I was bewildered.
 It sounded like it was right behind me.

 Now I may have had more curiosity than sense at that point, but I knew I’d heard a growl.
 I would have bet money there would have been a very large breed of dog right behind me judging by the sound of it.

 So I opened my door, set my bags inside, and took off around the house to see if it was a dog wandering by.
 It wasn’t the smartest thing to do, but I was befuddled.

 I later heard a similar growl while investigating a haunted venue known as Black Moon Manor.
 It was an interesting case, but again, I will have to save that story for another time.

 This growl was a warning, it seemed, and indeed there was an even stranger visit to come.

 In my first story about this house, I talked about the most scared I’ve ever been.
 This incident is stiff competition for the scariest thing that happened to me there.

-One December night, around 3:00 am, I felt Karma move quickly at my feet.
+One December night, around 3:00 am, I felt Karma move quickly on me.